AaronRohrbacher/went-to-bali-mwahaha/README.md

   * added flash messages for the sign in and out process

 * Admins can now add/edit/delete projects right from the site!
   * Added links to add/edit/delete for admins only in index.html.erb in products view.
 Thanks for pre-authorizing!
+Added update and delete functions in product controller, added flash messages for said functions.